varun0138/Game-of-life/README.md

 ## Features

+- **Interactive Grid Controls**:
+Users can visually interact with the grid to toggle cell states, enabling intuitive initial state setup.

+- **Adjustable Grid Size**:
+Use the size slider to dynamically adjust the number of cells in the grid.

+- **Simulation Controls**:
+   - **Start/Pause**: Begin or pause the simulation with a single click.
+   - **Reset**: Clear the grid and reset the simulation to its initial state.
+   - **Noise Generator**: Add random noise to the grid.

 ## Rules of the Game

 The game evolves based on the following rules applied to each cell in the grid: